Is the Chase Sapphire Preferred Card Annual Fee Worth It?

 Is it worth getting the Chase Sapphire Preferred Card?

-For frequent travelers with excellent credit looking for a high-value travel rewards credit card with a relatively low annual fee, the Sapphire Preferred Card is well worth it.
-The annual fee is just $95, easily justified by the welcome bonus of 75,000 points, worth up to $1,312 in travel rewards when you spend $5,000 within the first three months.
+For frequent travelers with excellent credit looking for a high-value travel rewards credit card with a relatively low annual fee, the Chase Sapphire Preferred Card is well worth it.
+The annual fee is just $95, easily justified by the welcome bonus of 100,000 points, worth up to $1,750 in travel rewards when you spend $5,000 within the first three months.

 How do I avoid the Chase Sapphire Preferred Card fee?

 The Sapphire Preferred Card has a $95 annual fee that can’t be avoided.
-However, you can cover the fee with the generous welcome bonus or through the free DashPass subscription members receive when they activate, worth roughly $120 per year.
+However, you can cover the fee with the generous welcome bonus and valuable perks such as the annual hotel credit, Global Entry/TSA PreCheck/NEXUS application fee credit, complimentary Apple TV subscription, and the DashPass subscription, which can be worth hundreds of dollars a year.